CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    $aadDomainName = ((Get-AzureAdTenantDetail).VerifiedDomains)[0].Name
    ```

-1. From the **Administrator: Windows PowerShell ISE** console, run the following to add the primary DNS domain name of the Microsoft Entra ID tenant associated with your Azure subscription to the list of UPN suffixes of your AD DS forest:
+1. From the **Administrator: Windows PowerShell ISE** console, run the following to add the primary DNS domain name of the Microsoft Entra ID tenant associated with your Azure subscription to the list of UPN suffixes of your Microsoft Entra DS forest:

    ```powershell
    Get-ADForest|Set-ADForest -UPNSuffixes @{add="$aadDomainName"}
    ```

-1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to assign the primary DNS domain name of the Microsoft Entra ID tenant associated with your Azure subscription as the UPN suffix of all users in the AD DS domain:
+1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to assign the primary DNS domain name of the Microsoft Entra ID tenant associated with your Azure subscription as the UPN suffix of all users in the Microsoft Entra DS domain:

    ```powershell
    $domainUsers = Get-ADUser -Filter {UserPrincipalName -like '*adatum.com'} -Properties userPrincipalName -ResultSetSize $null